Culture videos that make candidates self-select before they apply

 30 seconds

-Ask a team member to record a quick testimonial or day-in-the-life clip on their phone or webcam.
+Ask a team member to record a short testimonial or day-in-the-life clip on their phone or webcam.
 No script, no staging.
-Upload it to ngram.
+Upload the raw file straight into ngram.

 2